jank324/lynx/docs/index.rst

 Activate your virtual environment.
 (Optional)

-Install the cheetah package as editable
+Install the `lynx` package as editable

 .. code-block:: sh